spidernet-io/spiderpool/docs/usage/ipv6.md

 ## Description

-Configure spiderpool IP address allocation to use dual stack or IPv4 only.
+This page describes how to configure and allocate IP addresses with Spiderpool by using dual stack, IPv4 only, or IPv6 only.

 ## Features

-spiderpool supports:
+Spiderpool supports:

 - **Dual stack** (default)